 Andro LA 200 Side Effects

-Note: This document contains side effect information about testosterone.
-Some of the dosage forms listed on this page may not apply to the brand name Andro LA 200.
+Note: This page contains information about the side effects of testosterone.
+Some of the dosage forms included on this document may not apply to the brand name Andro LA 200.

-Some side effects of Andro LA 200 may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Andro LA 200 may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Other dosage forms:

 In addition to its needed effects, some unwanted effects may be caused by testosterone (the active ingredient contained in Andro LA 200).
 In the event that any of these side effects do occur, they may require medical attention.